-RULE 2 HEARING PROCEDURES
+RULE 2.
+HEARING PROCEDURES. -

-At the request of either party, or at the Commission's direction, contested issues not resolved informally through prehearing procedures will be referred for decision on the record or evidentiary hearing.
+At the request of either party, or at the Commission's direction, contested issues not resolved informally through prehearing procedures or Alternative Dispute Resolution will be referred for decision on the record or evidentiary hearing.

-Rule 2.1 Decision on the Record
+2.1 Decision on the Record. -